Skip to content

 IP exhaustion from warm ENI pre-allocationDefault WARM_ENI_TARGET=1 wastes 14+ IPs per node on pre-allocated but unused ENIs.Set WARM_IP_TARGET=2 and WARM_ENI_TARGET=0 in the aws-node DaemonSet environment variables.

 Using target-type: instance with ALBCopying old examples that pre-date the ip target type.
-Instance mode adds a NodePort hop and loses pod-level health checks.Always use target-type: ip with the AWS Load Balancer Controller.
+Instance mode adds a NodePort hop and loses pod-level health checks.In most EKS cases, use target-type: ip with the AWS Load Balancer Controller.
 It routes directly to pod IPs and enables pod-level health checking.

 Creating a separate ALB per IngressNot knowing about the group.name annotation for ALB sharing.Add alb.ingress.kubernetes.io/group.name: shared-alb to Ingress annotations.
 Multiple Ingress resources share one ALB.